toxicodryas/Pocket-Frogs-Calc/README.md

 # FroggydexCalc

 FroggydexCalc simulates frog breeding events based on color combinations, aiming to determine how many breeding events are needed to cover all possible unique color pairings using two breeding strategies.
-The program utilizes `pandas` and `numpy` to model and calculate these events.
+The program utilizes `numba` and `numpy` to model and calculate these events.

 ## Requirements